 Berlin is one of the best Erasmus options, but we have made a list for you just in case:

 Do you need accommodation in Berlin and don't know how to get it?
-On Erasmus Play you can find the best student flats, rooms and apartments in Berlin for free.
+On Erasmus Play you can find the best student flats, rooms and apartments in Berlin.

 Depending on whether you share a flat or not, the average may vary but in general, it is: